-Storing wine, whether you do it for 12 months or 12 years, is more about how it’s stored than how long it’s stored.
-Climate control is a critical aspect of any wine cellar.
-Maintaining the correct temperature in a cellar will preserve your precious investment until it has reached its optimum age for consumption.
-If you do nothing else, invest in a quality climate control system for your custom wine room.
-There are a few other tips to keep in mind as well.

-- Keep the temperature consistent

-[Later text]

 Climate control is a critical aspect of any wine cellar.
 Maintaining the correct temperature in a cellar will preserve your investment, until it has reached its optimum age for consumption.
 If you do nothing else, invest in a quality climate control system for your custom wine room.

 - Keep the temperature consistent